sourcecrypto/sourcecrypto.github.io/toml/readme.md

 # TOML formatting
 ### The Problem and our Process

-The problem is that developers don't have much to build until there is a database.
-In order to create the database to power a dynamic web-portal, we are using the TOML format to organize the information and describe it and tag it.
+The problem is that developers don't have much incentive to build this crazy vision until there is a sizable database to work with.
+In order to create the database to power our dynamic web-portal—supersource—we are using the TOML format to organize the information and describe it and tag it.
 TOML is a simple format that we are using to prepare our information to be transformed into a mongo database.
 By labeling each link with a Title, Description, and Tags we will have made it easy   to be used for a web directory.
 Of course all of that takes a lot of work.
 Its easy, relaxing, and a wonderful educational opportunity, but time consuming.

 We used a discord server history scraper https://dht.chylex.com/ to create '[crypt0library_history.txt](https://raw.githubusercontent.com/infominer33/Crypto-library/master/toml/crypt0library_history.txt)' which can be viewed with https://dht.chylex.com/build/viewer.html